Placement FAQs for COVID-19

 I am volunteering in the medical industry – will LTU’s insurance cover me if I contract COVID-19?

 No, volunteers must be insured under the insurance of the organisation they are volunteering for.

-PLACEMENTS - TEACHING AND OTHER NON-CLINICAL
+TEACHING AND OTHER NON-CLINICAL PLACEMENTS

-How will my placement be affected?
+Is my placement be affected?

 Initial Teacher Education (ITE) Placements

-Non-clinical/Non-Initial Teacher Education Work-Based Learning (WBL) placements
+Non-clinical/Non-Initial Teacher Education Work Based Learning (WBL) placements

 WBL guidelines and requirements are being regularly reviewed and updated in response to government advice on COVID-19.
 Weekly emails are being sent to all placement students to provide information on placement restrictions.
 As a placement student, you must read these weekly emails carefully and act in accordance with La Trobe and government requirements for placement at all times.

 If you have queries related to your WBL placement, please contact: